just1jray/Gemini-DCA/README.md

 Copy the key and private key into secrets.py file.

-Automate DCA purchase timing using Crontab.
+Automate crypto DCA purchase timing using Crontab.